syan-tibco/tp-helm-charts/dp-cluster-workshop/aks/README.md

 The goal of this workshop is to provide a hands-on experience to deploy a TIBCO Data Plane cluster in Azure.
 This is the prerequisite for the TIBCO Data Plane.

 > [!Note]
-> This workshop is not meant for production deployment.
+> This workshop is NOT meant for production deployment.

 ## Introduction